 Bob drew the car up along one stretch of guardrail where we thought the shoulder of the road wide enough to keep us safe from passing vehicles.
 We did not turn off the engine because we could only allow a few moments to enjoy the sights, but while we parked there, the turbulence caused by fast-moving trucks shook our car like some minor earthquake every time one whizzed by.

-Bob and I became aware of much fishing activity taking place on the water and along the shore but also started to notice a number of different bird species previously unknown to us.
+We became aware of much fishing activity taking place on the water and along the shore but also started to notice a number of different shorebirds previously unknown to us.
 As I photographed the cluster of fishermen and shallow dories in the distance, this bird with a long curved bill flew into my frame.

 Next thing you know, Bob pointed to one of the same birds just below the embankment at the edge of the lake.
 This White-faced Ibis was wading in the shallows in search of food, which could include any number of invertebrates such as insects, leeches and earthworms, or vertebrates including crayfish, frogs, newts and fish.